The Best High Protein Dog Food (Review) in 2020

 How to Choose the Best High Protein Dog Food

 While you would think that the easiest way to decide on what makes the best high protein dog food would be the amount of meat used in the production, you’d be wrong.
-Thanks to marketing ploys and sneaky manufacturers, the ingredients listed on the back of your dog food don’t necessarily have to be as plainly as you’d think.
+Thanks to marketing ploys and sneaky manufacturers, the ingredients listed on the back of your dog food don’t necessarily have to be as plain as you’d think.

-You might be aware of this, since the same tricks are used in human food as is used in animal food- but, depending on the wording used on the labels, you might not be getting what you pay for, when it comes to your dog’s dinner.
+You might be aware of this since the same tricks are used in human food as is used in animal food- but, depending on the wording used on the labels, you might not be getting what you pay for when it comes to your dog’s dinner.
 For example, a “chicken formula” might be made up with only 7% chicken within the production- and that’s not including the added water, which doesn’t need to be listed on the ingredients.

 Still not sure how that pans out?
 Let me explain: